General Policy Statement

 5. No refund shall be made to a student who leaves the medical school during or at the end of the fourth clerkship period.

-Students who have received no credit grades in coursework and must repeat the course are responsible for additional tuition payments during the academic period in which the course is repeated, unless the course is an add-on to a regular academic load, in which case no additional tuition is charged.
+Students who have received no credit (NC) grades in coursework and must repeat the course are responsible for additional tuition payments during the academic period in which the course is repeated, unless the course is an add-on to a regular academic load, in which case no additional tuition is charged.
 If the course is a first or second year course, tuition is calculated on a per course basis.
-If the course is a clerkship, the tuition is calculated on a quarterly basis (e.g. l2 week clerkship equals one quarter; 6 week clerkship equals one eighth).
+If the course is a clinical rotation, the tuition is calculated on a quarterly basis (e.g. the tuition charge for a 6 week clerkship would be one half-quarter).

 Delinquent Student Accounts